Last Updated on : 2025-05-29 06:38:53download

 Send the original HD image data to the mobile app.
 Based on the file name sent by the mobile app, you notify the application through the sets_handler

+callback.
 The application retrieves the specified original HD image data according to the file name and passes it to the TuyaOS SDK.
 The TuyaOS SDK then sends it to the mobile app.
-You only need to pass the data content, length and image format to the TuyaOS SDK.
-The TuyaOS SDK will internally transform the data before transmitting it to the mobile app.
+You need to pass the data content, length, and format of the original HD image to the TuyaOS SDK.
+The TuyaOS SDK will transform the data before transmitting it to the mobile app.

 /***********************************************************